Soil donation - conservation

 Soil health is simply how well soil performs its functions, including filtering water, providing nutrients and sequestering carbon.
 This performance is measured by examining the organic matter in the soil along with biological, chemical and physical properties.

 At Earth, our soil transformation technology and process were specially designed to create soil that is healthy and optimal for use in conservation projects.
-We purchase land that requires conservation attention, so that this soil can be put to the best use.
+We purchase land and partner with conservation trusts that require help, and make sure this soil can be put to the best use.

 Earth soil transformation - soil container